 The Virgin Suicides

 Like 13 Reasons Why, The Virgin Suicides was originally a book.
 Sofia Coppola adapted it for film in 1998 and released it at the Cannes Film Festival in 1999.
 It starred Kirstin Dunst as one of five sisters who took their lives, beginning with the death of the youngest, Celia.
 The story is a lot like 13 Reasons Why because it centers around a group of teenage boys who are trying to find out why the Lisbon sisters committed suicide.
 The movie is kind of surreal at times.
 Watch it on Amazon Starz.
-If you don’t have it, you can get a free 7-day trial.

 I absolutely loved Mad Love so much that I’ve seen it probably a dozen times.
 Drew Barrymore plays Casey, a teen girl with bipolar disorder.
 When she moves next door to Matt, played by Chris O’Donnell, the two end up falling in love.
 When Casey’s dad tries to check her into a mental facility, Matt and Casey take off.
 Matt tries to take care of Casey through the darkest points of her illness, but that proves harder than he though.
 The end made me bawl.
 Rent or buy Mad Love on Amazon.